For a specified stack that’s in the

 A unique identifier for this

 ContinueUpdateRollbackrequest.
-Specify this token if you plan to retry requests so that AWS CloudFormation knows that you’re not attempting to continue the rollback to a stack with the same name.
+Specify this token if you plan to retry requests so that CloudFormation knows that you’re not attempting to continue the rollback to a stack with the same name.
 You might retry

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by

 --generate-cli-skeleton.
 If other arguments are provided on the command line, those values will override the JSON-provided values.
 It is not possible to pass arbitrary binary values using a JSON-provided value as the string will be taken literally.
 This may not be specified along with

 Prints a JSON skeleton to standard output without sending an API request.
 If provided with no value or the value